-By now it has become a habbit to create this list every year.
-I have made little changes as I still think the books below stands the test of time.
+By now it has become a habit to create this list every year.
+I have made little changes as I still think the books below stand the test of time.
 Many of them I read years ago.
 So the books on my 2017 are still to be found on the list.
 These are programming books that I think every developer should read.
-This is a list of some of my favorites and they are best selling classics.
-Here we go, my favorite books as of year 2018:
+This is a list of some of my favourites and they are best selling classics.
+Here we go, my favourite books as of year 2018:

 1 - The Pragmatic Programmer: From Journeyman to Master